Some benefits and risks come with reusing a TV wall mount. If you buy a new TV, consider the pros and cons before deciding.

 Yes, you can mount a TV on a shared wall.
 However, if you do so, you’ll be sharing some sound with your neighbor.
 Some users install wall plates and power boxes that recess the connections.
 However, they have to cut holes in the wall to do this.

 So, it would be best if you considered whether you could install plates or power boxes with no problem before deciding whether to mount your TV on a shared wall.

 Yes, like some users, TV wall mounts are universal.
 They comply with the Video Electronics Standard Association (VESA) standards.
 Because of this set of standards, any mount you buy is highly likely to be universal.

 However, some users think that TV mounts are not universal.
 This is because a few wall mounts can’t work with some types of TVs.
 If your TV brackets can’t fit the hole-pattern on the TV’s back, it won’t work.

 The good news is that your TV will most likely use any standard mounting pattern, referred to as VESA size.

-If you want to save your time and money, you can reuse your old TV wall mount when you buy a new TV.
+If you want to save time and money, you can reuse your old TV wall mount when you buy a new TV.
 However, check whether the wall mount is compatible with your TV before you do that.
 Your wall mount is probably compatible if it’s the VESA size.

 If the old TV wall mount poses a risk to your TV, replace it with a new one.